The corrupted ghost of a mountain hiking woman.

 Louise has no need to eat, but thanks to the wand, she can either create a temporary shell to control or possess some hapless victim so she can taste things again when the mood takes her.

-However, she is especially fond of spicy dishes.
+However, she is especially fond of spicy dishes, something that was a rarity when she used to be alive.

 •Favorite Animal: